blender/blender/doc/python_api/rst/info_gotcha.rst

-Its better practice not to reference objects by names at all, once created you can store the data in a list, dictionary, on a class etc, there is rarely a reason to have to keep searching for the same data by name.
+Its better practice not to reference objects by names at all, once created you can store the data in a list, dictionary, on a class, etc;
+there is rarely a reason to have to keep searching for the same data by name.

-If you do need to use name references, its best to use a dictionary to maintain a mapping between the names of the imported assets and the newly created data, this way you don't run this risk of referencing existing data from the blend file, or worse modifying it.
+If you do need to use name references, its best to use a dictionary to maintain a mapping between the names of the imported assets and the newly created data, this way you don't run this risk of referencing existing data from the blend-file, or worse modifying it.

 .. code-block:: python